 Our last Cottage?

 2019 brought a slight change to our ‘portfolio’.
 Somehow, I wasn’t visiting Burghead, at an hour away from home, as often as I would have liked.
 When one of our past guests made us an offer, we decided to sell the cottage there and buy something in Portsoy, much nearer to home in Fordyce and a place we both love.
-We put the finishing touches onto our wonderful new cottage, Driftwood and welcomed it’s first guests in March 2019 and has already become a favourite with many return visitors.
-The Old Police Station, also on Church Street in Portsoy.
-This is however a long project….
+Driftwood welcomed it’s first guests in March 2019 and has already become a favourite with many return visitors.
+The Old Police Station, also on Church Street in Portsoy welcomed guests in March 2023, after a long project….
 However there may be a new project at 2 Seatown Lossiemouth in 2024…

 Our Green Credentials

 The environment and the sustainability of our business is important to us!
 I personally drive an Electric vehicle and am an avid recycler.
 I try to dry the laundry on the outside line whenever possible.
 I hate using the tumble drier (tho if anyone knows of a different way to ‘soften’ towels, I would love to hear it!)
 I am trying to reduce my use of plastics (my laundry detergent is delivered in cardboard boxes (smol) and I am trialling some which just looks like a piece of paper (Tru Earth)!
 Toilet paper and kitchen roll comes wrapped in paper from ‘Who gives a Cr*p’.
 Before the advent of Covid-19 and the requirement for cleaners that kill 99.9999% of all bacteria, I used an environmental cleaner, Koh.
 I also try and buy wonderful free range eggs from a near neighbour and milk in bottles from the local dairy whenever possible.
 In March 2022 I followed a Climate Emergency Training for Tourism course run by ‘Keep Scotland Beautiful’ and I am now certified as being ‘Carbon Literate’.
 I continue to make small ongoing changes, but I try to do my bit!